-This post was intended to be about self confidence, but I decided I needed to take a step back and rather than talk specifically about gaining confidence; a more general overview of Emotional Intelligence was in order.
+This post was intended to be about self confidence, but I decided I needed to take a step back and rather than talk specifically about gaining confidence; a more general overview of Emotional Intelligence in sports was in order.
 In this way it becomes easier to address many aspects of how the Game within the Game affects hockey performance.
 It is written for hockey solely because I wanted to single out a sport, but it applies to all sports.

 Sports Psychology research has seen the increase in a concept named emotional intelligence.
 First utilized in the business world, Emotional Intelligence is finding its way into other areas of life such as sports.
 What is it, how can it help sports performance and how can we enhance our own emotional intelligence?
 Emotional intelligence is a relatively new construct that has emerged over the last ten years.
 Identified as ‘the capacity to recognize and utilize emotional states to change intentions and behaviors.
 Emotional intelligence can be measured through a series of statements about emotional states and the ways that a person deals with them.

 - Assessing the effects of emotions on behavior;